zyx/manual/FAQ.md

 ## Is VCV Rack available as a VST/AU/AAX plugin for DAWs?

-Not at this time.
+VCV Rack is a standalone application, not a plugin.
-Shortly after Rack 2.0 releases, Rack will also be available as a 64-bit VST2 plugin for around $99.
+Shortly after Rack v2 is released, estimated for Dec 2019, Rack will also be available as a 64-bit VST2 plugin for around $99.
 VST3/AU/AAX versions might be released afterwards.
 All Rack v2 plugins will be compatible with the plugin version of Rack.
-The primary "standalone" version of Rack v2 will continue to be free/open-source.
+The standalone version of Rack v2 will continue to be free/open-source.

 ## Does VCV Rack work with touch screens?